yushan26/rules_go/docs/go/core/bzlmod.md

 ```

 You can register multiple Go SDKs and select which one to use on a per-target basis using [`go_cross_binary`](rules.md#go_cross_binary).
+As long as you specify the `version` of an SDK, it will be downloaded lazily, that is, only when it is actually needed during a particular build.
 The usual rules of [toolchain resolution](https://bazel.build/extending/toolchains#toolchain-resolution) apply, with SDKs registered in the root module taking precedence over those registered in dependencies.

 ### Using a Go SDK